Date of Degree

 Copyright 2007 Satomi Saito

 Saito, Satomi.
-"Culture and authenticity: the discursive space of Japanese detective fiction and the formation of the natrional imaginary." dissertation, University of Iowa, 2007.
+"Culture and authenticity: the discursive space of Japanese detective fiction and the formation of the national imaginary."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.